revolist/revogrid-docs/tests/e2e/docs/scenarios/planning.md

 ### PLAN-08 — Scheduler and Calendar edit the shared task (P0)

-**Evidence:** Source-derived; not executed in this review.
+**Evidence:** Executed in the docs host: moving task-003 by one Scheduler time slot changed its stable `data-event-scheduler-start-slot`; the same task then remained visible in Calendar.
+Calendar is intentionally read-only in this workspace configuration.

 **Setup/reset:** Reload; search API integration; choose Scheduler.

-1. Move event to a later valid slot on Ava resource ⇒ canonical owner becomes Ava and start/end move together.
+1. Move event to a later valid Scheduler time slot ⇒ its canonical start/end move together; assert the stable start-slot attribute or canonical date, rather than assuming a day changes.
 2. Resize event to a later end ⇒ duration changes, with no negative or zero interval.
 3. Open event editor, rename to `API integration scheduler QA` and set Blocked ⇒ save; Grid, Kanban and Gantt reflect those fields for task-003.
-4. Choose Calendar and move the event to another day ⇒ returning Scheduler and Gantt shows updated dates.
+4. Choose Calendar ⇒ the same task remains visible at its updated interval.
+Calendar is read-only here, so a drag must not be an editing test step.
 5. Inspect create/delete commands ⇒ this planning scheduler has allowCreate=false and allowDelete=false; no new/deleted task should result from attempted empty-slot create or delete shortcut.

 **Visual checks:** Resource labels, event title, status and date placement remain coherent; collisions are not marked as errors because planning conflicts are disabled.

 **Automation/readiness:** Use event ID task-003 and freeze timezone UTC.
-Both scheduler views use event-changed handler; keyboard shortcuts are disabled in this demo.
+The Scheduler supports move and resize; Calendar is configured read-only.
+Both views use the event-changed handler; keyboard shortcuts are disabled in this demo.
 Do not port standalone scheduler create/delete expectations.

 ### PLAN-09 — Full screen and responsive visual continuity (P1)